apache/spark/docs/sql-reserved-and-non-reserved-keywords.md

 ---
 layout: global
-title: SQL Reserved/Non-Reserved Key Words
+title: SQL Reserved/Non-Reserved Keywords
-displayTitle: SQL Reserved/Non-Reserved Key Words
+displayTitle: SQL Reserved/Non-Reserved Keywords
 ---

 When `spark.sql.parser.ansi.enabled` is set to true (false by default), some keywords are reserved for Spark SQL.